PX4/PX4-user_guide/en/peripherals/remote_id.md

 ### BlueMark Db201/Db202mav

-[Db201](https://dronescout.co/dronebeacon-mavlink-remote-id-transponder/) or [Db202mav](https://dronescout.co/dronebeacon-mavlink-remote-id-transponder/) can be connected using their serial port (DroneCAN cannot be used).
+[Db201](https://dronescout.co/dronebeacon-mavlink-remote-id-transponder/) or [Db202mav](https://dronescout.co/dronebeacon-mavlink-remote-id-transponder/) can be connected using their serial port (DroneCAN is not tested at this point).
 They come with a 6-pin JST-GH 1.25mm cable that can be connected directly to the `TELEM` ports on most recent Pixhawk flight controllers.

 If using a different serial port (i.e. with fewer pins), or a flight controller that has different connector, you may need to modify the cable.